Catherine I of Russia: Marriage and family life

 Though no record exists, Catherine and Peter are described as having married secretly between 23 October and 1 December 1707 in Saint Petersburg.
 They had twelve children, two of whom survived into adulthood, Anna (born 1708) and Elizabeth (born 1709).

-Peter had moved the capital to St. Petersburg in 1703.
-While the city was being built he lived in a three-room log cabin with Catherine, where she did the cooking and caring for the children, and he tended a garden as though they were an ordinary couple.
-The relationship was the most successful of Peter's life and a great number of letters exist demonstrating the strong affection between Catherine and Peter.
-As a person she was very energetic, compassionate, charming, and always cheerful.
-She was able to calm Peter in his frequent rages and often was called in to do so.
+Tsar Peter I had moved the capital to Saint Petersburg in 1703.
+While the city was being built he lived in a modest three-room log cabin (with a study but without a fire-place) with Catherine.
+The relationship was the most successful of the tsar's life and a great number of letters exist demonstrating the strong affection between Catherine and Peter I. As a person she was very energetic, compassionate, charming, and always cheerful.
+She was able to calm the tsar in his frequent rages and was often called in to do so.

-Catherine went with Peter on his Pruth Campaign in 1711.
-There, she was said to have saved Peter and his Empire, as related by Voltaire in his book Peter the Great.
+Catherine went with Tsar Peter I on his Pruth Campaign in 1711.
+There, she was said to have saved Peter and his future empire, as related by Voltaire in his book Peter the Great.
 Surrounded by overwhelming numbers of Turkish troops, Catherine suggested before surrendering, that her jewels and those of the other women be used in an effort to bribe the Ottoman grand vizier Baltacı Mehmet Pasha into allowing a retreat.

 Mehmet allowed the retreat, whether motivated by the bribe or considerations of trade and diplomacy.
-In any case Peter credited Catherine and proceeded to marry her again (this time officially) at Saint Isaac's Cathedral in St. Petersburg on 9 February 1712.
-She was Peter's second wife; he had previously married and divorced Eudoxia Lopukhina, who had borne him the Tsarevich Alexis Petrovich.
-Upon their wedding, Catherine took the style of her husband and became Tsarina.
-When Peter elevated the Russian Tsardom to Empire, Catherine became Empress.
-The Order of Saint Catherine was instituted by her husband on the occasion of their wedding.
+In any case, Tsar Peter I credited Catherine and proceeded to marry her again, this time officially, at Saint Isaac's Cathedral in Saint Petersburg on 9 February 1712.
+She was the second wife of Tsar Peter I; he had previously married and divorced Eudoxia Lopukhina, who had borne him the Tsarevich (heir apparent), Alexis Petrovich.
+Upon their wedding, Catherine took on the style of her husband and became Tsarina.
+The Order of Saint Catherine was instituted by her husband on the occasion.